 - Gordon and Gordon (1997)

 With the exception of Gordon and Gorden (1997) model, all other models require complex algebra to solve for the unknown i.e. the required rate of return.
-The good news is that we have developed efficient and fast solution for all these models.
+The good news is that we have developed an efficient and fast solution for all these models.
 We use the Mata capability of Stata Software to solve for the unknowns.

 Furthermore, we also have developed Stata codes to find forecasted earnings using recently developed models such as Hou et al. (2012).
 Almost all implied cost of equity models use forecasted earnings.
 Therefore, the two set of codes compliment each other.